 Of course that means you’ll need awesome content that gets likes and shares.
 By using social media to amplify your out-of-home and experiential campaigns, the content will come naturally.
 User-generated content from campaigns and events can be leveraged to your brand’s benefit.

 The 2019 Nielsen OOH Advertising Study shows that 66% of smartphone users took action after seeing an OOH advertisement.
 This includes search activity, as well as social media activity.
-Thirty-eight percent of respondents visited a Facebook page or posted to Facebook, 23% posted a message on Twitter and 25% have posted something to Instagram after seeing an outdoor ad.
+An earlier study showed thirty-eight percent of respondents visited a Facebook page or posted to Facebook, 23% posted a message on Twitter and 25% have posted something to Instagram after seeing an outdoor ad.
 OOH media continues to deliver more online activity per ad dollar spent compared to TV, radio and print.

 More so, social media helps you build brand authenticity.
 And improve brand loyalty.